-Tier 1 Set-Aside means reservation for competition solely among Tier 1 CBE-A/E prime consultants and Tier and/or Tier 2 CBE-A/E subconsultants of a given prime County agreement for architectural, landscape architectural, engineering, surveying and mapping when the professional services estimated cost of professional service fees is \$500,000.00 or less.
+Tier 1 Set-Aside means reservation for competition solely among Tier 1 CBE-A/E prime consultants and Tier 1 and/or Tier 2 CBE-A/E subconsultants of a given prime County agreement for architectural, landscape architectural, engineering, surveying and mapping or professional services when the estimated cost of professional service fees is \$500,000.00 or less.
 Tier 2 CBE-A/Es may not compete for Tier 1 CBE-A/E set-asides as prime consultants, unless Tier 1 CBE-A/E prime consultant unavailability exists.